No Results Found

 • Increase (credit*) Sales by $100,000.
 Sales is a revenue account, meaning this also represents an increase to profitability.

-Step two: Calculating royalties
+Step 2: Calculating royalties

 Now for the royalty part.
 Let’s assume you pay a royalty rate of 10%.
 This means you owe the author of The Guide to Better Royalty Management $10,000.
 This has two implications for your accounts: